 Semifinalists must submit official entry kit online that includes:

 Aimed at promoting the commercialization of emerging technology, the Texas A&M New Ventures Competition is helping today’s innovative ideas become a reality.
-Led by the Texas A&M Engineering Experiment Station and the Texas A&M University System, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.
+Led by the Texas A&M Engineering Experiment Station with the support of the McFerrin Center for Entrepreneurship, the competition recognizes Texas-based companies with high-growth potential and provides seed funding to help them effectively execute their ideas and advance product development.

 The Texas A&M New Ventures Competition is open to all Texas-based companies that meet the following eligibility criteria: